xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 | R1 | 11312 | 1725 | 85/15 |
 | R2 | 56321 | 15177 | 73/27 |

 We will let you run the test on your own devices, but it looks like the proportion of "1-packet flow" is more important than the others.

 It appears with 1:2000 but it's even clearer with 1:4000.
 It only proves that statistically, streams are less than 2000- or 4000-packets long for the most part.
 And that a large majority of the samples will generate new entries in the cache table instead of updating existing entries.

 The flow entries will be cleared out of the cache (and will generate a NF record) when reaching the inactive timer.

 ## New flows rate?

-So, another interesting question: how to check the number of new flows per second?
+Another interesting question: how can I check the number of new flows per second?

 With the following show command, we can monitor the Cache Hits and Cache Misses.
-- Hits: every time we sample a packet and it matches an existing entry in the cache, we update the counters.
+- Hits: every time we sample a packet and it matches an existing entry in the cache, we update the counters
-- Misses: no entry in the cache for this flow, we create a new one
+- Misses: no entry in the cache for this sample, we create a new flow entry

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
-RP/0/RP0/CPU0:R1#sh flow monitor FM cache internal loc 0/0/CPU0 | i Cache Fri Feb  9 15:08:14.611 CET
+RP/0/RP0/CPU0:R1#sh flow monitor FM cache internal loc 0/0/CPU0 | i Cache

 Cache summary for Flow Monitor :
 Cache size:                        1000000
 Cache Hits:                           9797770256